codacy/docs/docs/user-guide/integrations/github-integration.md

 ![](/images/Screen_Shot_2016-12-27_at_12.11.35.png)

-Enabling **Pull Request Status**, **Pull Request Comment** or **Pull Request Summary** Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.
+When **Pull Request Status**, **Pull Request Comment**, or **Pull Request Summary** is enabled, Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.

 ![](/images/Screen_Shot_2017-11-15_at_17.50.49.png)